Billy Cundiff: Dallas Cowboys

 Cundiff was brought to the 2002 training camp as an undrafted free agent, and won out over incumbent Tim Seder as the team's kicker.
 As a rookie, he won the NFC Special Teams Player of the Week award, after making a 48-yard field goal on the game's final play for a 13–10 victory against the St. Louis Rams.

-He tied a then-record seven field goals in a game against the New York Giants on Monday Night Football on September 15, 2003.
+On September 15, 2003, Cundiff tied the then-NFL single game record of seven field goals against the New York Giants on Monday Night Football, with distances of 37, 49, 42, 21, 36, 52, and 25 yards.
+The 52-yarder forced OT and the 25 yarder won the game.
 That year, he became the second player (Chris Boniol was first) in team history to win the NFC Special Teams Player of the Week two times in a season.

 In 2005, which would have been his fourth season with the team, he was waived/injured during training camp following a quadriceps injury, and briefly replaced by kickoff specialist José Cortéz, who had not been expected to make the team.
 Cundiff was later re-signed on November 19, 2005 (directly following the mandatory period after an injury waiver) having recovered from his training camp injury.
 He replaced kicker Shaun Suisham, in the hope of providing greater consistency to the Cowboys' special teams.
 In his first game back with the Cowboys, Cundiff made a 56-yard field goal at the end of the first half to set a record for longest field goal in franchise history.
 Cundiff played six games that season before being released by the Cowboys on December 26, 2005 after missing two field goals in a critical game against the Carolina Panthers.
 The Cowboys re-signed Suisham to replace him for the season finale.